pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 ---

 Tracking my progress in the various courses I have finished, most of them should be ones included in the [OSSU CS Curriculum](https://github.com/ossu/computer-science).
-I have started N2Tetris on 15th of October 2021.
-As the time went by I have taken on more and more courses and put in more hours per week, but I will count this date as the start of my journey.
+I have started N2Tetris on 15th of October 2021. ( I have originally planned to do OSSU in 2018, which is the last time I really have been doing the courses in the curriculum) As the time went by I have taken on more and more courses and put in more hours per week, but I will count this date as the start of my journey.
 If I am to follow more or less the college curriculum then I should have 6, ~12 week courses finished by 1st of February, given that January is gonna be really busy I might need bit more time.
 The books I've choosen have a lot in them and I want to take my time and process as much as I can.

 The Spring semester will start on 1st of March, month of February wil serve as break or eventual closing of the last few courses.